riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 code to address the memory space.
 The coding conventions governing their use are known as code models.

-### Medium low
+### Small

-The medium low code model, or `medlow`, allows the code to address the lower 2 GiB of the address space.
-By using the instruction `lui` and `ld` or `addi` instructions, for example, a 32-bit address literal can be produced.
+The small code model, or `medlow`, allows the code to address the whole RV32 address space or the lower 2 GiB of the RV64 address space.
+By using the instructions `lui` and `ld` or `st`, when referring to an object, or `addi`, when calculating an address literal, for example, a 32-bit address literal can be produced.
 This code model is not position independent.

-### Medium any
+### Medium

-The medium any code model, or `medany`, allows the code to address the range between -2 GiB and +2 GiB from its position.
-By using the instruction `auipc` and `st` or `addi` instructions, for example, a signed 32-bit offset, relative to the value of the `pc` register, can be produced.
+The medium code model, or `medany`, allows the code to address the range between -2 GiB and +2 GiB from its position.
+By using the instructions `auipc` and `ld` or `st`, when referring to an object, or `addi`, when calculating an address literal, for example, a signed 32-bit offset, relative to the value of the `pc` register, can be produced.
 This code model is position independent.

+### Compact

+The compact code model allows the code to address the whole 64-bit address space, especially when code and data are located far apart.
+By using the Global Offset Table, or GOT, to hold the 64-bit address literals, any memory position can be referred.
+By using the instructions `lui` and `addi`, a signed 32-bit offset, relative to the value of the `gp` register, can be produced, referring to address literals in the GOT.
+This code model is position independent.
+Does not apply to the ILP32 ABIs.

 # <a name=c-types></a> C type details
 ## <a name=c-type-sizes></a> C type sizes and alignments